hhtokpinar/sqfEntity/README.md

       }
       }

-If this table (Product) is the child of a parent table (Category), you must declare the SqfEntityFieldRelationship column in fields for Object Relational Mapping.
+If this table (Product) is the child of a parent table (Category), you must declare the SqfEntityFieldRelationship column into fields for Object Relational Mapping.

 *Table 3: Todo*